11 min read

 Editor's Note: Have questions about the topics discussed in this post?
-Search for answers and post questions in the Converge Community.
+Search for answers and post questions in the MapR Community.

 In this post we are going to discuss building a real time solution for credit card fraud detection.

 There are 2 phases to Real Time Fraud detection: